Regional forms of shamanism: Inuit and Yupik cultures

 Eskimo groups inhabit a huge area stretching from eastern Siberia through Alaska and Northern Canada (including Labrador Peninsula) to Greenland.
 Shamanistic practice and beliefs have been recorded at several parts of this vast area crosscutting continental borders.

 The term "shamanism" can cover multiple characteristics of various different cultures.
 Mediation is regarded often as an important aspect of shamanism in general.
 Also in most Eskimo groups, the role of mediator is known well: the person filling it in is actually believed to be able to contact the beings who populate the belief system.
 The term "shaman" is used in several English-language publications also in relation to Eskimos.
-The word alignalghi ([aˈliɣnalʁi]) of the Asian Eskimos is translated as "shaman" in the Russian and English literature.
+The word alignalghi ([aˈliɣnalʁi]) of the Eurasian Eskimos is translated as "shaman" in the Russian and English literature.

 The belief system assumes specific links between the living people, the souls of hunted animals, and those of dead people.
 The soul concepts of several groups are specific examples of soul dualism (showing variability in details in the various cultures).

 Unlike the majority of shamans the careers of most Eskimo shamans lack the motivation of force: becoming a shaman is usually seen as a result of deliberate consideration, not a necessity forced by the spirits.

 Diversity

 There are similarities in the cultures of the Eskimo groups together with diversity, far from homogeneity.

 The Russian linguist Menovshikov (Меновщиков), an expert of Siberian Yupik and Sireniki Eskimo languages (while admitting that he is not a specialist in ethnology) mentions, that the shamanistic seances of those Siberian Yupik and Sireniki groups he has seen have many similarities to those of Greenland Inuit groups described by Fridtjof Nansen, although a large distance separates Siberia and Greenland.
-There may be certain similarities also in Asiatic groups with North American ones.
+There may be certain similarities also in Eurasiatic groups with North American ones.
 Also the usage of a specific shaman's language is documented among several Eskimo groups, used mostly for talking to spirits.
 Also the Ungazighmiit (belonging to Siberian Yupiks) had a special allegoric usage of some expressions.

 The local cultures showed great diversity.
 The myths concerning the role of shaman had several variants, and also the name of their protagonists varied from culture to culture.
 For example, a mythological figure, usually referred to in the literature by the collective term Sea Woman, has factually many local names: Nerrivik "meat dish" among Polar Inuit, Nuliayuk "lubricous" among Netsilingmiut, Sedna "the nether one" among Baffin Land Inuit.
 Also the soul conceptions, e.g. the details of the soul dualism showed great variability, ranging from guardianship to a kind of reincarnation.
 Conceptions of spirits or other beings had also many variants.